Indalu616/smart-read-extension/README.md

 The SmartRead AI extension icon should now appear in your Chrome toolbar!

 💡 How to Use
+Summarize & Q&A:

-Navigate to any online article, blog, or research paper.
+Navigate to any online article.

-Click the SmartRead AI icon in your Chrome toolbar.
+Click the SmartRead AI icon in your Chrome toolbar and click "Summarize & Q&A".

-From the popup, click the "Summarize Page" button.

 The sidebar will open with a complete summary.
-Use the input field at the bottom to ask any follow-up questions you have about the text!
+Use the input field at the bottom to ask follow-up questions.

+Click the ▶️ icon under any AI message to have it read aloud.

+Focus Mode:

+From the popup, click "Toggle Focus Mode" to instantly clean up the page for distraction-free reading.

+Vocabulary & Translation:

+Simply highlight any text on the page.
+A small tooltip will appear, allowing you to save the word to your vocabulary list or get an instant translation/definition.

 ❤️ Show Your Support
 If you find this project useful or interesting, please give it a star!
 It helps motivate further development and makes the project more visible to others.